List of Green Lanterns: Varix

-Sector 69; First appeared in Tales of the Green Lantern Corps Annual #2.
+Sector 69; Varix first appeared in Tales of the Green Lantern Corps Annual #2.
 Varix comes from the planet Naktos, which was devastated by a yellow plague.
-This, and the fact that his predecessor died of a mysterious brain disease, has led Varix to become a hypochondriac.
+This, and the fact that his predecessor died of a mysterious brain disease, led Varix to become a hypochondriac.
 Varix is described by Vurytt as his religion being his uniform, and in Varix's own words, as living for "justice and justice alone".
-Varix states that his people live to obey the law, and there has not been a murder on his planet for over 74 years (however, murderers in his world cannot be sentenced to more than two years of imprisonment).
-His dedication to justice came to a head when the Alpha Lanterns attempted to execute John Stewart when he killed another Green Lantern while the two were being held captive by enemies of the Corps and the other Lantern was about to reveal crucial information.
-Recognizing that John's actions had been committed for the right reasons even if they were questionable on the surface, Varix assisted the Green Lanterns in destroying the other Alpha Lanterns before he destroyed himself.
+Varix states that his people live to obey the law, and there has not been a murder on his planet for over 74 years.
+His dedication to justice comes to a head when the Alpha Lanterns attempt to execute John Stewart when he kills another Green Lantern, who was going to reveal crucial information.
+Recognizing that Stewart's actions had been committed for the right reasons even if they were questionable on the surface, Varix assists the Green Lanterns in destroying the other Alpha Lanterns before killing himself.